 We’re defining kindness as showing others they are valuable by how you treat them.
 The interesting thing about Kindness is that many times it doesn’t cost you much or anything.
 Like rewinding that tape you rented.
 I mean how long did it really take, right?
 But how come so many tapes were left un-rewound?
 And why is it in this world there is so little Kindness?I think in reality it comes down to one thing, self-focus.

 I mean good grief everyone has followers, a page, their own blog.

 Admittedly, I’d be the biggest hypocrite in the world if I said there’s something wrong with having a blog… on my blog.
-I don’t think there is inherently.
+I don’t think there is anything inherently wrong with it.
 I have and use all these things.

 The danger is our culture can take these things that are not inherently bad and amplify them into a culture of self-focus.

-In my life there’s two reasons that I’m mean and they both stem from the same reason.
+In my life, there are two reasons that I’m mean and they both stem from the same reason.

 My agenda feels threatened, I feel like I’ve been ignored, marginalized, put-out, or damaged in some way.
 So I react in a way that seeks to explain just how valuable my way is.
 In fact, though I wouldn’t say this, I act as if my agenda and my point of view is more valuable then whoever I treat unkindly.

 The second reason I’m unkind…or perhaps ambivalent, is because I’m busy.
 This isn’t a fight with my wife or a heated exchange with the kids.
 This is just…nothing.
 See I get busy doing my own thing.
 I don’t feel threated.
 I don’t feel marginalized.
 All in all I’m fine with other people.
 I just don’t think I have time to show them how valuable they are.
 I’m busy.
 I’ll do it later.

 See either way, whether you talk about the unkindness in an argument or just not showing kindness by doing my own thing, both stem from self-focus.